awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 1. Choose **Clear**\.

-1. Enter the following command in the Query Editor window and choose **Run query** to add rows to the table\.
+1. Enter the following command in the Query editor window and choose **Run query** to add rows to the table\.

    ```
    insert into shoes values